pandemozhno/line-clamp/README.md

 Returns `true` if text was truncated, else returns `false`.

-`options` is an optional object literal.
+`options` is an optional configuration object.

 - Set `options.ellipsis` to change the string to be appended to the truncated text.
 Defaults to `…`.